July 2018: The United States Grants more Patent Claims for CNCAssembly®

 Transformix is pleased to announce that its CNCAssembly® Technology is gaining tremendous traction in its US and European markets.
 As a result, the company is expanding its manufacturing and consolidating all operations to its Plant 2 location at 1150 Gardiners Road in Kingston.
 Media Release can be found here.

-September 2014: Transformix CEO to be keynote speaker at trade policy conference
+September 2014: Transformix CEO to be the keynote speaker at trade policy conference

 Peng-Sang Cau, CEO of Transformix, will be the keynote speaker at the Sixth Annual Queen's Institute on Trade Policy on October 27, 2014.